cwittenberg/leanix/README.md

 - Sanitized Contracts are uploaded to LeanIX via GraphQL

 Features:
-- Auto-detection for existing Applications and Providers in LeanIX metamodel during load
+- Rudimentary auto-detection for existing Applications and Providers in LeanIX metamodel during load
 - Auto-detection of Amendment vs Contract factsheet sub-types
 - Facilitates currency conversion for contracts in non-group currency (i.e. EUR)
 - Downloads contracts zipfile from Coupa, unzips and uploads PDF as Resource to Contract
+- Some hard-coded tagging of i.e. hardware/telephony/statements of work and licenses (later is relevant)

 TODO:
 - [ ] Automated scheduling (i.e. using Azure CF)